Mica

-Micas (/ˈmaɪkəz/ MY-kəz) are a group of silicate minerals whose outstanding physical characteristic is that individual mica crystals can easily be split into extremely thin elastic plates.
+Micas (/ˈmaɪkəz/ MY-kəz) are a group of silicate minerals whose outstanding physical characteristic is that individual mica crystals can easily be split into fragile elastic plates.
 This characteristic is described as perfect basal cleavage.
 Mica is common in igneous and metamorphic rock and is occasionally found as small flakes in sedimentary rock.
 It is particularly prominent in many granites, pegmatites, and schists, and "books" (large individual crystals) of mica several feet across have been found in some pegmatites.

-Micas are used in products such as drywalls, paints, fillers, especially in parts for automobiles, roofing and shingles, as well as in electronics.
-The mineral is used in cosmetics and food to add "shimmer" or "frost."
+Micas are used in products such as drywalls, paints, and fillers, especially in parts for automobiles, roofing, and in electronics.
+The mineral is used in cosmetics and food to add "shimmer" or "frost".

 Properties and structure

-The mica group is composed of 37 phyllosilicate minerals.
+The mica group comprises 37 phyllosilicate minerals.
 All crystallize in the monoclinic system, with a tendency towards pseudohexagonal crystals, and are similar in structure but vary in chemical composition.
 Micas are translucent to opaque with a distinct vitreous or pearly luster, and different mica minerals display colors ranging from white to green or red to black.
 Deposits of mica tend to have a flaky or platy appearance.

 The crystal structure of mica is described as TOT-c, meaning that it is composed of parallel TOT layers weakly bonded to each other by cations (c).
 The TOT layers in turn consist of two tetrahedral sheets (T) strongly bonded to the two faces of a single octahedral sheet (O).
-It is the relatively weak ionic bonding between TOT layers that gives mica its perfect basal cleavage.
+The relatively weak ionic bonding between TOT layers gives mica its perfect basal cleavage.

 The tetrahedral sheets consist of silica tetrahedra, each silicon ion surrounded by four oxygen ions.
-In most micas, one in four silicon ions is replaced by an aluminium ion, while half the silicon ions are replaced by aluminium ions in brittle micas.
-The tetrahedra each share three of their four oxygen ions with neighboring tetrahedra to produce a hexagonal sheet.
+In most micas, one in four silicon ions is replaced by an aluminium ion, while aluminium ions replace half the silicon ions in brittle micas.
+The tetrahedra share three of their four oxygen ions with neighbouring tetrahedra to produce a hexagonal sheet.
 The remaining oxygen ion (the apical oxygen ion) is available to bond with the octahedral sheet.

 The octahedral sheet can be dioctahedral or trioctahedral.
 A trioctahedral sheet has the structure of a sheet of the mineral brucite, with magnesium or ferrous iron being the most common cation.
 A dioctahedral sheet has the structure and (typically) the composition of a gibbsite sheet, with aluminium being the cation.
 Apical oxygens take the place of some of the hydroxyl ions that would be present in a brucite or gibbsite sheet, bonding the tetrahedral sheets tightly to the octahedral sheet.